hamidgasmi/training.computerscience.cloud.aws/README.md

 			- IAM Roles associated with Amazon Elastic Compute Cloud (EC2) instances via Instance Profiles
 			- Temporary credentials are available to the Instance
 			- This is recommended for EC2 environments
+- See Security Group in VPC section
+- See NACL in VPC section
 - Encryption:
 	- Volume encryption uses EC2 host hardware to encrypt data at rest and in transit between EBS and EC2 instance
 	- Encryption generates a Data Encryption Key (DEK) from a Customer Master Key (CMK) in each region